Unbanned Bible Publications

 WAR RAPE – INSATIABLE LUST ACCOMPANIES TORTURE AND MURDER

-Surely, Afrikaner and African women would have reported the crime of rape… And that would have been possible - if only they had someone who would have listened.
-It must have been hard to report rape and other sexual abuse to the rapists themselves, who had ultimate power over you.
+Surely, Afrikaner and African women would have reported the crime of rape… And that would have been possible - if only they had someone to report it to.
+It was impossible to report rape and other sexual abuse to the rapists themselves, who had ultimate power over you.

-With Boer and many African men engaged in a full-blown war against the British Empire and her Allies, Afrikaner and African women and children were fair game for sex-hungry men far away from home.
+With Afrikaner and African men engaged in a full-blown war against the British Empire and her Allies, Afrikaner and African women and children were fair game for sex-hungry men far away from home.

 Col. Agar Adamson, Canadian soldier under British command, wrote to his wife Mabel, “At Ermelo, I was awakened by a frantic Boer woman telling me that her two daughters were being raped by several soldiers… I greatly fear that they were ours…”